ganelson/inform-evolution/proposals/0026-units-and-number-bases.md

 The Ordnance Survey National Grid reference system (OSGB) was developed in 1936 for the great retriangulation, which led to the building of many concrete pillars on British hilltops and to today's maps.
-The full range of values is enormous, since OSGB can specify any point of in the British Isles to an accuracy of 1m.
+The full range of values is enormous, since OSGB can specify any point in the British Isles to an accuracy of 1m.
-Fortunately, we only want to use positions in the town of Oxford, occupying only a portion of square `SP`.
+Fortunately, we only want to use positions in the town of Oxford, which sits fully inside a modest rectangular portion of square `SP`.
 So:

 	Length is a kind of value.
 1.0m specifies a length.
 1.0km specifies a length scaled up by 1000.
 Area is a kind of value.
 1.0 sq m specifies an area.
 A length times a length specifies an area.

 	Grid reference is a kind of value.
-SP <easting> <northing> specifies a grid reference with parts easting (45000 to 54999, corresponding to lengths) and northing (5 digits, 3000 to 8999, corresponding to lengths).
+SP <easting> <northing> specifies a grid reference with parts
+		easting (45000 to 54999, corresponding to lengths) and northing (5 digits, 3000 to 8999, corresponding to lengths).

 	A room has a grid reference called map position.